-"Performance" of the required procedure is defined as the trainee's active participation in the procedure.
+"Performance" of the required procedure is defined as the resident's active participation in the procedure.
 Observation of the required procedures is not adequate to fulfill the cardiovascular procedures requirements.
 The resident performing the procedure will also have primary case responsibility ("primary operator") under the direct supervision of the SD responsible for the procedure.
 A secondary operator is a resident who actively participates in the procedure but does not meet the criteria listed above.
 A SD is expected to be physically present in the catheterization lab (may or may not be scrubbed in) for every procedure recorded in a resident's log.
 The primary operator must be actively involved, with the SD's guidance, in all of the following steps: pre-procedural case management, procedural planning, performance of technical manipulations during the procedure, and post-procedural case management.
-Both the primary and secondary operator perform 2 or more procedures, such as a coronary angiogram followed by a balloon valvuloplasty, in the same patient during the same session, each resident may enter a maximum of one procedure in their individual logs for that patient session.
+Both the primary and secondary operator may enter the procedure into their logs.
+When 2 residents (a primary and a secondary operator) perform 2 or more procedures, such as a coronary angiogram followed by a balloon valvuloplasty, in the same patient during the same session, each resident may enter a maximum of one procedure in their individual logs for that patient session.